Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 I’ve lived in and loved the Garden State for many years, and can tell you that Atlantic City is generally safe to travel to.

 As with all locales, there are some precautions you should take both before you go and while you’re there.
-To give you the inside scoop, I’ve loaded this article with information to make sure you have a safe time while doing all the best Atlantic City activities.
-You can also see my guide to safety in New Jersey for more.
+To give you the inside scoop, I’ve loaded this article with information to make sure that you have a safe time while doing all the best Atlantic City activities.
+You can also see my guide to safety in New Jersey for more information.

 Is Atlantic City Safe?

-In general, Atlantic City is safe to travel to, although it does have above average crime statistics.
+In general, Atlantic City is fairly safe to travel to, although it does have above average crime rates.
 The government made great efforts to keep everyone safe during the global pandemic, but petty theft can be an issue in some parts of the city.

 Things to Know About Safety in Atlantic City